Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Key start-up features

 In addition, the card offers a grace period of up to 56 days after purchase, during which no interest will be charged as long as the amount is paid in full each month.
-This perk is great since it helps with managing cash flow in the early stages of a firm.
+This perk is great since it helps with managing cashflow in the early stages of a firm.

 Last but not least, there are no hidden costs for using the card in the majority of European nations.
 If you or your employees travel often, this may add up to a significant discount, making it a true low-cost choice that helps your company expand internationally.

-✔️ Fixed flat 14.90% APR.
+✔️ Fixed flat 18.9% APR.❌ No cashback.

-✔️ No annual fee, no FOREX fees in Europe, and no foreign exchange fees in Europe.
+✔️ No annual fee, no foreign exchange fees in Europe.❌ No point system for rewards.

-❌ You’ll need to open a Metro Bank business checking account.
+✔️ No turnover minimum.❌ You’ll need to open a Metro Bank business checking account.

-7. Santander Business Cashback Credit Card — Best Start-Ups Credit Card for Small Businesses
+7. Santander Business Cashback Credit Card

 Santander Business Cashback Credit Card